 The current Income Eligibility Guidelines must be used for the Child Nutrition Programs (CNPs) for determining eligibility for free and reduced price meals and free milk and are based on the federal income poverty guidelines by household size.
-The 2018-2019 Income Eligibility Guidelines can be found on page 34 of this booklet.
+The 2019-2020 Income Eligibility Guidelines can be found in this booklet.